-- 501 HOMILETICS I. Preparation and Delivery of Sermons.
+501 HOMILETICS I. Preparation and Delivery of Sermons.
 The instruction is given from textbook and lecture, including text analysis and outline development.
 Each student must present at least one written sermon per semester.
 Prescribed, first year, four hours.
+PROFESSOR NASH.

-Professor Nash. - 502 HOMILETICS II.
+502 HOMILETICS II.
 The aim is to ground the student in principles governing effective expository preaching.

 Prescribed, second year, two hours.
+PROFESSOR NASH.

-Professor Nash. - 503 PASTORAL THEOLOGY.
+503 PASTORAL THEOLOGY.
 The lecture method is used and practical exercises are conducted by the professor.

 Prescribed, fourth year, one hour.
+PROFESSOR SPANGLER.

-Professor Spangler. - Testament teaching concerning church order and discipline, followed by a study of the three grand divisions of modern church government, covering Episcopacy, the Presbyterian system and the Congregational form, concluding with a detailed study of the polities of the denominations represented in the class.
+CHURCH POLITIES.
+This course includes a review of the New 504 Testament teaching concerning church order and discipline, followed by a study of the three grand divisions of modern church government, covering Episcopacy, the Presbyterian system and the Congregational form, concluding with a detailed study of the polities of the denominations represented in the class.

-Prescribed, third year, one hour. - Professor R. T. Chafer.
+Prescribed, third year, one hour.